jeanphilippemercier/microquake-3d-ui/docker/README.md

 - `${EXTERNAL}`: This is a local path on your system where the latest application is stored so that the Web application will serve and load the latest one available without rebuilding the docker image.
 - `${PORT}`: The port that you want the docker image to run on.
 For the Apache virtual host configuration, we assume the value to be `9000`.

-So the command line should looks like that:
+So the command line should look like this:

 ```
 PORT=9000